saucelabs/sauce-school/codelabs/Module2_SeleniumPython.md

 ## 2.05 Setting Up Dependencies & Drivers
 Duration: 0:12:00

-You should have already setup your project in [lesson module 1.06](https://training.saucelabs.com/codelabs/Module1-SeleniumPython/index.html?index=..%2F..seleniumpython#5).
+You should have already setup your project as shown in modules [1.05 to 1.06](https://training.saucelabs.com/codelabs/Module1-SeleniumPython/index.html?index=..%2F..seleniumpython#4).
 If not, refer to that library to set up a project structure like so:

  <img src="assets/1.06J.png" alt="requirements.txt" width="750"/>